-First you'll need to arrive at an appropriate valuation for your house - how much you would reasonably like it to sell for.
-It is possible to get an idea of your home's worth by researching the price of homes in your area using sites such as Zoopla.
+First you will need to arrive at an appropriate valuation for your house - how much you would reasonably like it to sell for.

-You can also use sites like Price My Home to get an online valuation of your house.
-Estate agents too often provide obligation-free valuations, so it's worth contacting a couple in your local area to see if they will be happy to value your home without any commitment.
+Estate agents also often provide obligation-free valuations, so it is worth contacting a couple in your local area to see if they will be happy to value your home without any commitment.

 Get an Energy Performance Certificate